CarmineOptions/konoha/tests/README.md

 [] Re-applying a proposal that has already passed : make sure the contract rejects the submission of a proposal that has expired in the past

+[] Change the quorum and proposal voting time

 ### Delegate_vote and withdraw_delegation functions